bbauska/Anti-Project-2025/README.md

 become the Secretary).
 This approach would both guarantee implementation of the Day One agenda and equip the department for potential emergency situations while still honoring the confirmation requirement.”
 Project 2025 (page 136).</li>
-<li>● Abuses the Federal Vacancies Reform Act to bypass the Senate confirmation process.
+<li>Abuses the Federal Vacancies Reform Act to bypass the Senate confirmation process.
 “To the
 extent provided by the Federal Vacancies Reform Act, appointees in consideration for Senate- confirmed positions (excluding the Administrator) should be prepared to serve as a Deputy or Principal Deputy to get into the agency on Day One while their nomination and affiliated